- 1What Is an Emotional Dependency?

 Low self-esteem.

-Guilt feeling when their people are not satisfied.
+Guilt feelings when their people are not satisfied.

 Persistent feelings of love and affection.